nicerobot/gin/README.md

 >     SCRIPT=nicerobot/1623040/raw/gin-shtest.sh ${HOME}/bin/ginln

 That didn't download the file.
 It only creates a symbolic link.
-The benefit (and danger) is that, now, with each execution of `${HOME}/bin/gin-shtest.sh`, the file will be pulled from github. e.g.
+The benefit (and danger) is that, now, with each execution of `${HOME}/bin/gin-shtest`, the file will be pulled from github. e.g.

 ### Test the command

-The symbolic link that was created above can be executed just link any other command line script.
+The symbolic link that was created above can be executed just like any other command line script.

 >     ${HOME}/bin/gin-shtest gin